u-boot/u-boot/doc/board/rockchip/rockchip.rst

 Unlike later SoC models the rk3066 BootROM doesn't have SDMMC support.
 If all other boot options fail then it enters into a BootROM mode on the USB OTG port.
-This method loads TPL/SPL on NAND with U-boot and kernel on SD card.
+This method loads TPL/SPL on NAND with U-Boot and kernel on SD card.

 SD Card
 ^^^^^^^

-U-boot expects a GPT partition map and a boot directory structure with files on the SD card.
+U-Boot expects a GPT partition map and a boot directory structure with files on the SD card.

 .. code-block:: none